JoelDore/JoelDore/README.md

 # Welcome!

 📚 Quickly developing an abundance of skills at UNH Coding Bootcamp
-⚙️ Currently working on a note-taking app & building a JavaScript Cribbage game
+⚙️ Currently learning Handlebars & building a JavaScript card game
 🚙 Travelling the country with my superhero of a wife 🏥

 ⬇️ Check out some of my projects below! ⬇️